Economy Committee - Friday 11 July 2025, 2:00pm - West Yorkshire Combined Authority Webcasting

 Callum Whittaker, Officer (West Yorkshire Combined Authority) - 0:57:46

-across the UK over the next 10 -year period with a number of key policy announcements
+They've set out their plan for driving growthacross the UK over the next 10 -year period with a number of key policy announcements

 such as a commitment to consult on industrial energy prices to bring those more in line